Medicare Scams, Fraud, & Abuse

 • Contact your local Everence representative to report the fraudulent provider/charge.

-Sometimes when you report fraudulent activity to Medicare, they will issue you a new Medicare card.
-If that happens, make sure to share the new card with your health care providers and Everence to ensure your health care claims are processed correctly on your behalf.
+If you report fraudulent activity and receive a new Medicare card, make sure to share the new information with your health care providers and Everence to ensure your health care claims are processed correctly on your behalf.